maxbreges/SynthEdit-sems/README.md

-## A repository for SynthEdit sems and their code
+## A repository for SynthEdit sems

 <!--
 **maxbreges/SynthEdit sems** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.